Yandex Cloud

 • Changing the disk type and increasing the storage size

-• Setting up storage autoscaling
+• Set up automatic storage expansion

 To prevent issues with database write operations, use one of the following methods: